Hugodelelis/API_With_Express/README.md

 # About:
-<br>Database simulation to upload products through express and node.
+<br>Database simulation to upload products through express and node in Postmam.

 # 💻 Technologies: